Hepatitis B Screening

 Hepatitis C Screening

-Like Hepatitis B, chronic Hepatitis C generally does not cause any symptoms and people are often unaware they have the infection until extensive liver scarring (cirrhosis) or liver cancer has occurred, often only after many years or decades of infection.
-Therefore like Hepatitis B the infection is best detected by testing patients who are considered to be at high risk of acquiring Hepatitis C, regardless of their symptoms.
-The CDC and the USPSTF recommend that everyone born from 1945 to 1965 (the "baby boom" generation) get a one-time test for the hepatitis C virus (HCV):
+Like hepatitis B, chronic hepatitis C generally does not cause any symptoms and people are often unaware they have the infection until extensive liver scarring (cirrhosis) or liver cancer has occurred, often only after many years or decades of infection.
+The CDC and the USPSTF recommend that all adults 18 years and older get a one-time test for the hepatitis C virus (HCV).
+In addition, all pregnant women should get a HCV test during every pregnancy.

-The CDC also recommends hepatitis C screening for those who:
+The CDC also continues to recommend hepatitis C testing for people with high risk factors, including people who:

 Vaccines are available to prevent hepatitis A and B. There is no vaccine for hepatitis C.